cibere/chattotwitch-docs/docs/index.md

 - `content` - the message's content
 - `profile_picture` - the url of the chatter's profile picture
 - `user_id` - the chatters id

+## Auto-Disconnect

+After an hour of no messages being sent through your crosschat, it will be automatically disconnected.
+Want this disabled? [premium users](/premium/) get this disabled, along with access to an autoreconnect feature.